emqx/cdk-emqx-cluster/HOWTO.md

 emqx_src

 # Retain shared data EFS after cluster destroy
+# Set it to 'False' to create new tmp EFS that will be removed together with the cluster
-# Set it to True if you want to preserve metrics data between cluster destroy/deployment
+# Set it to 'True' to create new and the EFS will be preserved after cluster destroy.
+# Set it to FIS id (like 'fs-0c86dd7fcd8ca836c') to reuse the Existing EFS without create new one.
 # default: False
 retain_efs